 - How does the school guide and prepare students for major academic decisions that will define their options in high school and beyond?

-- Are foreign language classes (French, Spanish, etc.) offered to students?
+- Are world language classes (French, Spanish, etc.) offered to students?

 - If the school is large, does it make an effort to provide activities that create a sense of community?